Free vs. paid online communities: Which is right for my business?

 Rather than purchasing each item individually, your customers can enjoy all of your creative goodness in one place.
 They get a valuable deal, and you earn recurring income.
 You can even add new resources each month to keep members around for the long haul.

 For example, Tara from The Happy Artist Studio sells dozens of individual art courses.
 Aspiring artists can also join her membership community to access all of her courses for a flat monthly rate.
 This allows her customers to explore her products on their own time.

 Need a platform to sell your products?
-Sign up for a Podia demo to learn about our all-in-one features for creators.
+Sign up for a free Podia account to discover our all-in-one features for creators.

 #4: Let your fans support your creative work.
 You can configure your paid membership community so fans get behind-the-scenes updates and fun interactions with you in exchange for their monthly subscription.